Scottish Baps, also called buns when homemade, are fresh soft pockets of bread perfect for a sandwich.

 I know you may think I’m joking, but yes, bread products can easily drive the budget higher each week.

 Lowering expenses for our family meant having to watch flyer sales and buy bread as I shop each week so it stays fresh.

 I would buy a dozen buns for sandwiches, and they are typically gone within a couple of days.

-I needed a solution and with a bit of fine tuning I found the easiest and cheapest way to make homemade buns that my family loves for a fraction of the store-bought price.
+With a bit of fine-tuning, I found the easiest and cheapest way was to make homemade baps and buns at a fraction of the cost compared to the grocery store.

 The following bread ingredients below will make loads of Scottish Baps/Buns.